Moment map flows and the Hecke correspondence for quivers: Background results for quivers without relations

-Combining the Harder-Narasimhan filtration with the Jordan-H\"older filtration, for any representation $A \in \Rep(Q, {\bf v})$ we obtain a double filtration called the \emph{Harder-Narasimhan-Jordan-H\"older filtration} (cf. \cite[Sec.
+is unique up to isomorphism.
+Combining the Harder-Narasimhan filtration with the Jordan-H\"older filtration, for any representation $x \in \Rep(Q, {\bf v})$ we obtain a double filtration called the \emph{Harder-Narasimhan-Jordan-H\"older filtration} (cf. \cite[Sec.
 5]{HaradaWilkin11} for quivers and \cite{DaskalWentworth04} for holomorphic bundles).
-Again, this is not necessarily unique, but the graded object $\Gr^{\HNJH}(A)$ is unique up to isomorphism.
+Again, this is not necessarily unique, but the graded object $\Gr^{\HNJH}(x)$ is unique up to isomorphism.

-The next lemma shows that the graded object of the Jordan-H\"older filtration is related to the projection to the affine quotient from \eqref{eqn:affine-projection} (recall that every representation is $\alpha$-semistable when $\alpha = 0$).
-See also \cite[Proposition 3.20]{Nakajima98}.

-\begin{lemma} Let $A \in \Rep(Q, {\bf v})$.
-Then $\pi \left([A] \right)$ is the isomorphism class of the graded object of the Jordan-H\"older filtration of $A$, where the Jordan-H\"older filtration is taken with respect to the stability parameter zero. \end{lemma}